TypicalHog/THCrypt/README.md

 **THCrypt -d password.txt image-enc.jpg image-dec.jpg**

 ## Drag & drop
-Just simply drag the file onto the "THCrypt.exe".
+Just simply drag and drop the file onto the "THCrypt.exe".
 (Encrypted files will be given extension ".enc".)

 Note: You should create "key.txt" file beforehand and put the key inside.